 Let us examine how we know e and m.
 JJ Thomson's electron deflection experiment was the first to deliver e/m.
-JJ also did an oil-drop experiment to reveal quantized charge at e.
-Therefore JJ gave us m.
-Back then, charge was assumed to be quantized in solids as well as free space.
+JJ also did an oil-drop experiment to reveal the charge constant e.
+Therefore JJ also gave us m.
+Back then, charge was assumed to be quantized in free space, as well as in larger masses.
 But take notice.
 We know e, independently of m only in experiments upon a relatively large mass, like in the oil drop experiment.
-In a large mass, an ensemble effect can rally the charges toward threshold_e such that we will only see multiples of e.
-A similar argument can be applied to the Faraday constant.
-Similarly for shot noise.
+In a large mass, an ensemble effect can rally the charges toward our threshold_e such that the experiment will reveal only multiples of e.
+This argument also applies to Faraday constant and shot noise experiments.
 We have witnessed the illusion of quantization.
 Charge need not be quantized in free space.
 Looking back to the equations of our key experiments, we now take e, m, and h as maxima, whereby charge, mass, and action need not be quantized in free space.
 Indeed, Planck proposed that his action constant was a threshold in 1911.
 The concept of thresholding will work everywhere quantization has been applied.
 We are not throwing out quantum mechanics altogether.
 However, by assigning the wave-function to an abstract probability, quantum mechanic suffers from macroscopic wave-function collapse, and all that weirdness you hear-tell about.
 The distinction between quantum mechanics and the threshold model is demonstrated by the unquantum effect.
 My theory and experiments call for reversing the idea of the wave-collapse disconuity.
 A microscopic accumulation discontinuity happens instead of a macroscopic collapse discontinuity.
 ER 2021.